AdedoyinJas/airbnb-clone-project/README.md

 The Airbnb Clone Project is a full-stack web application designed to replicate core functionalities of Airbnb, including user management, property listings, bookings, payments, and reviews.
 It aims to give learners real-world experience in backend architecture, API development, and scalable database design.

 ## 🎯 Project Goals

-The Airbnb Clone Project uses a modern and scalable technology stack to ensure performance, security, and flexibility.

 - Implement a secure user authentication and management system.
 - Create, update, and manage property listings and bookings.
 - Integrate payment and review systems.
 - Optimize database performance for scalability.
 - Collaborate effectively using GitHub workflows.

+## 🛠 Technology Stack
+The Airbnb Clone Project uses a modern and scalable technology stack to ensure performance, security, and flexibility.
 Django: A high-level Python web framework used for building the RESTful API and managing the backend logic.

 Django REST Framework (DRF): Provides powerful tools for creating and managing API endpoints.